ChilliCream/graphql-platform/README.md

 The GraphQL specification and more is available on the [Facebook GraphQL repository](https://github.com/facebook/graphql).

 If you want to get in touch with us you can do so by joining our [slack group](https://join.slack.com/t/hotchocolategraphql/shared_invite/enQtNTA4NjA0ODYwOTQ0LTBkZjNjZWIzMmNlZjQ5MDQyNDNjMmY3NzYzZjgyYTVmZDU2YjVmNDlhNjNlNTk2ZWRiYzIxMTkwYzA4ODA5Yzg).

+> This readme only provides a simple quickstart, in order to learn more about advanced features like schema stitching head over to our [documentation](http://hotchocolate.io).

 ### Using Hot Chocolate